Makai HR Hawaii Business Owner Spotlight: Holu Hou Energy

 Q. Tell me about Holu Hou Energy.

-From consulting to system design and financing to complete installation and construction management, we provide full-service pv+storage* solutions for commercial, industrial and multi-family residential buildings plus a proprietary micro-grid energy sharing solution for multi-unit dwellings.
+From consulting to system design and financing to complete installation and construction management, we provide full-service pv+energy* storage solutions for commercial, industrial and multi-family residential buildings plus a proprietary micro-grid energy sharing solution for multi-unit dwellings.
 We call this: behind-the-meter smart micro-grids solutions.”

 *Photovoltaics is a process that converts light into electricity using semiconducting materials that exhibit the photovoltaic effect.